Digital divide: During the COVID-19 pandemic

-A lack of "tech readiness", that is, confident and independent use of devices, was reported among the US elderly population; with more than 50% reporting an inadequate knowledge of devices and more than one-third reporting a lack of confidence.
-"Older adults often face skills and confidence barriers, illustrating later-stage divides in van Dijk’s model."
-Moreover, according to a UN research paper, similar results can be found across various Asian countries, with those above the age of 74 reporting a lower and more confused usage of digital devices.
+A lack of "tech readiness"—that is, confident and independent use of devices—was reported among the US elderly population, with more than 50% reporting an inadequate knowledge of devices and more than one-third reporting a lack of confidence.
+"Older adults often face skills and confidence barriers, illustrating later-stage divides in van Dijk's model."
+Moreover, according to a UN research paper, similar results can be found across various Asian countries, with those aged over 74 reporting less confident or inconsistent use of digital devices.
 This aspect of the digital divide and the elderly occurred during the pandemic as healthcare providers increasingly relied upon telemedicine to manage chronic and acute health conditions.

 Aspects

-There are various definitions of the digital divide, all with slightly different emphasis, which is evidenced by related concepts like digital inclusion, digital participation, digital skills, media literacy, and digital accessibility.“Van Dijk’s model identifies sequential barriers—motivational, material, skills, and usage—that must be addressed to bridge the divide.”
+There are various definitions of the digital divide, all with slightly different emphases, as evidenced by related concepts like digital inclusion, digital participation, digital skills, media literacy, and digital accessibility.
+"Van Dijk's model identifies sequential barriers—motivational, material, skills, and usage—that must be addressed to bridge the divide."